colinfwren/atomic-todo/docs/adr/0002-using-maps-for-todos-and-todolists-in-appstate-to-make-drag-and-drop-easier-to-manage.md

     Note over User,GraphQl: onDragEnd
     User->>TodoList: Drops Todo at desired position
     TodoList->>Container: Uses ID of Todo being dragged and the ID of list dropped on to update positions of Todos in AppState
-    Container->>AppContext: Calls updateTodos for affected Todos which is determined by looking at which Todos are in TodoList
+    Container->>TodoBoardContext: Calls updateTodos for affected Todos which is determined by looking at which Todos are in TodoList
-    AppContext->>GraphQL: Makes call to back-end to do update in Appwrite GraphQL-->AppState: Gets updated Todo data to put into state as part of response (optimistic rendering should already have updated UI)
+    TodoBoardContext->>GraphQL: Makes call to back-end to do update in Appwrite GraphQL-->AppState: Gets updated Todo data to put into state as part of response (optimistic rendering should already have updated UI)
     AppState-->User: Update to AppState causes TodoBoard to re-render
 ```